micmejia/bible-dump/NKJV/Psalms/Ps 9.md

 The nations have sunk down in the pit _which_ they made; In the net which they hid, their own foot is caught.

 ###### 16
 The Lord is known _by_ the judgment He executes; The wicked is snared in the work of his own hands.
-Meditation. <i class="selah">Selah_
+Meditation.
+Selah_

 ###### 17
 The wicked shall be turned into hell, _And_ all the nations that forget God.